garretfick/garretfick.github.io/_posts/2023-08-10-business-reading-list.md

 _Mythical Man Month: Essays on Software Engineering_ - Brooks

 It is a bit dated but still essential.
 "The Architect's Responsibility" comes from there.
-My blog/telephone log is als from there.
+My blog/telephone log is originates from there.

 _The Art of War_ - Sun Tzu (Kaufman translation)